Is the COVID-19 vaccine required to sail?

 What learning opportunities are there for Lifelong Learners on Semester at Sea?

-Lifelong learners are welcome to participate in undergraduate courses and their associated field classes.
-Additional enrichment opportunities include the Lifelong Learner Seminar, Explorer Seminars, Pre-Port Sessions, On-Arrival Diplomatic Briefings, Post-Port Reflections, and the in-country programming.
+Pending faculty approval, Lifelong Learners are welcome to participate in undergraduate courses and up to one associated field class per voyage.
+Additional enrichment opportunities include the Lifelong Learner Daily Seminar, Evening Seminars, Pre-Port Sessions, On-Arrival Diplomatic Briefings, Post-Port Reflections, and the in-country programming.
 The average Lifelong Learner sailing the full voyage actively participates in 2-3 courses, including the Global Studies course.

-May I audit an undergraduate course if I do not wish to receive credit for a course?
+May I audit an undergraduate course for credit?

 What type of cabin choices do I have?